IramHasan/group13/README.md

-# group13
+# Group 13 - Gemini CLI
-A collection of notes and analysis for Gemini CLI
+A collection of notes and analysis for Gemini CLI.